yeonjuan/html-eslint/docs/rules/no-extra-spacing-text.md

 - Tab characters
 - Sequences of more than 1 whitespace character
+- Whitespace at the end of a line

 When used with `--fix`, the rule will replace invalid whitespace with a single space.

 Note:

 - This rule ignores whitespace at the start of lines in order to not conflict with indentation rules.
-See [./indent](@html-eslint/indent).
+See [@html-eslint/indent](./indent).
+- This rule strips whitespace from the end of lines, as does [@html-eslint/no-trailing-spaces](./no-trailing-spaces).
 - This rule does **not** affect whitespace around attributes.
-See [./no-extra-spacing-attrs](@html-eslint/no-extra-spacing-attrs).
+See [@html-eslint/no-extra-spacing-attrs](./no-extra-spacing-attrs).

 Examples of **incorrect** code for this rule: